legionus/procmail-rs/README.md

 environment made from rc variables rather than the ambient process environment.
 Its stderr goes to `LOGFILE`, or to procmail-rs stderr when no log is selected.

+External commands start in the active non-empty `MAILDIR`, matching original procmail's relative-path behavior.
+The parent process directory is not changed, so concurrent copy branches remain independent.

 Raw stdout is limited to the smaller of the active `LINEBUF` and the fixed ceiling for the assigned variable.
 Overflow and `TIMEOUT` fail the assignment